vimpostor/blog/content/efficient-git-cli.md

 	colormovedws = ignore-all-space
 ```

-There also is [delta](https://github.com/dandavison/delta) with even more features such as syntax highlighting, but for me personally that doesn't really help with the actual diff.
+There also is [delta](https://github.com/dandavison/delta) with even more features such as syntax highlighting, but for me personally too many colors distract from the actual diff.

 # Automatic fixup